 As with the other IFA Paris courses, the Master of Arts in Contemporary Fashion Design benefits greatly from its Paris location.
 With its rich cultural life, its two museums dedicated to fashion, its 6 annual fashion weeks, hundreds of showrooms and textile fairs as well as the vicinity of small-scale crafts industries, the city of lights remains the undisputed fashion capital of the world.

 All our programs are articulated around the ECTS framework as defined by the Bologne convention.
 After completing their course, students receive a total of 120 ECTS that can easily be transferred if they decide to study further.
-This program also received the IDEL/IDEART accreditation and is certified as an “International Master.”
+This program is also certified by FEDE (Fédération Européenne Des Écoles).

 Want more information about this Master program by email?
 Click here → Send me more infos!